orsonteodoro/oiledmachine-overlay/SUPPORT_MATRIX.md

       GLIBCXX_ versions, but the GCC USE flags may later be simplified on major update.
 * [6] gnu++17 is c++17 with GNU extensions.  gnu17 is C17 with GNU extensions.
 * [7] GCC / LLVM.
-Users need to avoid mixing the two different editions to prevent ODR violations.
+Users need to avoid mixing the two different editions to prevent ODR violations or mismatched signatures.

 * This overlay prefers users use one of the LTS combos to avoid issues.
 * The default C++ standard can be found at: